nhsx/nhsx-internship-projects/projects/granular-mapping.md

 **Datasets:** Open data such as pollution and traffic data

 **Desired skill set:** When applying please highlight any experience around mapping, regression (especially spatial and surface), coding experience (including any coding in the open), any other data science experience you feel relevant.

+---
+Return to list of [all available projects](https://nhsx.github.io/nhsx-internship-projects/).